yamltube/yamltube/README.md

 # YamlTube

-#### YamlTube lets you manage your youtube playlists in yaml on GitHub using GitHub actions.
+#### Create YouTube playlists in YAML on GitHub

-Just go to https://yamltube.com to create your GitHub repo.
+Go to https://yamltube.com to create your GitHub repo.
 It'll create and configure a repo automatically for you.

 Setting up the repo can is done entirely in your browser.